michael-milette/moodle-filter_filtercodes/README.md

 ### General menu

-This will add a Home link, a my courses menu listing the courses in which you are currently enrolled, and a Logout link, but only if you are currently logged in.
+This will add a Home link, a listing of categories, a listing of courses in which you are currently enrolled, and a Logout link, but only if you are currently logged in.

     Home|\
+    Course catalogue
+    {categoriesmenu}
     {ifloggedin}
     My Courses
     {mycoursesmenu}